 Simple English definitions for legal terms

-Read a random definition: trebucket
+Read a random definition: freedom of contract

 Eviction is the process used by landlords to legally remove tenants from leased real property when they do not want to leave.
 This process is difficult, painful, and expensive for both parties involved.